 Māori name: Mango pounamu or Poutini

 The Blue Shark is one of the most widespread shark species in the world.
 In New Zealand, blue sharks are likely to belong to a single, large, wide-ranging stock probably comprising the entire South Pacific, and possibly the North Pacific and Indian Oceans.
-Studies show that blue sharks grow quickly initially, reaching about 200 cm TL within five years of birth.
+Studies show that blue sharks grow quickly initially, reaching about 200 cm within five years of birth.
 Age at maturity is about 4–6 years for males and 5–7 years for females.
-The oldest blue shark aged was 16 years, and a shark that was 151 cm TL at tagging.
+The oldest blue shark aged 16 years and measured 151 cm at upon time of tagging.

 Dolphins (Common Dolphin)

 Dolphins have a special place in mythologies from many parts of the world as protectors and friends of humans.
 Several individual dolphins have become part of New Zealand folklore over the past 100 years.
 From 1888-1912 Pelorus Jack (a Risso’s dolphin) guided ships from Wellington to Nelson.
 For two summers, a bottlenose dolphin nicknamed Opo (after the Northland settlement of Opononi) played with children, allowing them to touch her and ride on her back.
-The latest high profile relationship of dolphin and human was Moko, another bottlenose dolphin.
+The latest high-profile relationship between dolphins and humans was with Moko, another bottlenose dolphin.
 He was based around the East Coast and even visited us here at Tatapouri.

 Māori Name: Whai Repo

-Stingrays are beautiful and graceful swimmers, gliding like flying carpets of the ocean floor!
-These flattened-out fish are related to sharks and have a distinctive, sleek tail with sharp spines on it.
+Stingrays are beautiful and graceful swimmers, gliding like flying carpets on the ocean floor!
+These flattened-out fish are related to sharks and have distinctive, sleek tails with sharp spines on them.
 Each spine has little barbs along the edges like thorns, which sting like a scorpion’s tail to defend the stingray from predators.
-Their sandy-brown color is great camouflage while they dig into the mud for crabs, shrimp, clams, fish, and worms to eat.
-Stingray mouths are conveniently located on their bellies, so when they find something, in it goes!
+Their sandy-brown color is great camouflage while they dig into the mud to find crabs, shrimp, clams, fish, and worms.
+Stingray mouths are conveniently located on their bellies, so when they find something, it goes straight in!
 If a stingray eats a clam, it eats it whole, crushes it up, and then spits the shell out.

 Eagle Ray (Myliobatis Tenuicaudatus)